MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ### EXAMPLE 1
 ```
-New-CsOnlineSession -Credential User@Domain.com
+New-CsOnlineSession -UserName admin@contoso.com
 ```

-Establishes a Skype for Business Online Remote PowerShell Session, supplying the credentials of a Skype for Business Online administrator account.
+Establishes a Skype for Business Online Remote PowerShell session, supplying the credentials of a Skype for Business Online administrator account.

 ### EXAMPLE 2
 ```
-New-CsOnlineSession -Credential User@Domain.com -OverrideAdminDomain contoso.onmicrosoft.com
+New-CsOnlineSession -UserName admin@contoso.com -OverrideAdminDomain fabrikam.onmicrosoft.com
 ```

-Establishes a Skype for Business Online Remote PowerShell Session, with a Skype for Business Online administrator account that has permission to manage the tenant contoso.onmicrosoft.com.
+Establishes a Skype for Business Online Remote PowerShell session, with a Skype for Business Online administrator account that has permission to manage the tenant fabrikam.onmicrosoft.com that was specified using the optional OverrideAdminDomain parameter.
-Please change the OverrideAdminDomain to your default tenant domain.

 ### EXAMPLE 3
 ```